Serplux/blog/content/hacktoberfest-2025/index.md

 title: "Hacktoberfest 2025: Contribute to Open Source with Serplux and Win Exclusive T-Shirts"
 date: 2025-09-11T01:33:58+05:30
 coverImage: "hacktoberfest-2025.webp"
-author: "Sophie Carter"
+author: "Team Serplux"
-tags: ["Article", "Hacktoberfest 2025", "Open Source" ]
+tags: ["Article", "Hacktoberfest 2025", "Open Source"]
 description: "Hacktoberfest 2025 is here!
 Join the Serplux community this October to contribute to open-source projects, improve your coding skills, and earn unique rewards."
 ---